deepu105/e-commerce-microservice/xebialabs/USAGE.md

         export DOCKER_USER=<your Docker user name>
         export DOCKER_PASS=<your Docker password>
         ```
-        2. Replace the occurrences of `<your-dockerhub-user>` in the kubernetes `*-deployment.yml` files with your own DockerHub ID
+        2. Replace the occurrences of `deepu105` in the kubernetes `*-deployment.yml` files with your own DockerHub ID
         3. Push the cloned repository to your GitHub account so that Jenkins can checkout `https://github.com/${GITHUB_USER}/e-commerce-microservice.git`
     4. Run `docker-compose up` on the generated `docker` folder.